UKHomeOffice/engineering-guidance-and-standards/.github/ISSUE_TEMPLATE/propose-a-new-principle.md

 ---
 name: Propose a new principle
-about: Propose a new principle
+about: Add documentation for a new principle
 title: ''
 labels: ''
 assignees: ''